You can check out my work in the following academic portals:

 Mapping the grammatical development of child bilinguals

-In this project, I examine the development of young heritage speakers of Spanish who are enrolled in dual language programs as well as English-only classrooms.
+In this project, I examine the development of child heritage speakers of Spanish (ages 4;0-8;0) who are enrolled in dual language programs as well as English-only classrooms.
 Their control of grammatical notions such as gender, number, aspect and mood is analyzed cross-sectionally as well as longitudinally in their home language (Spanish) and in English.

 Mood distinctions in non-obligatory contexts: a study on Spanish heritage speakers' interpretation and production